daviddhnguyen/CodingProjectPractice/README.md

 Mega Project List
 ========

-A list of practical projects that anyone can solve in any programming language (See [solutions](https://github.com/thekarangoel/Projects-Solutions)).
+A list of practical projects that anyone can solve in any programming language.

+I will attempt to create every project in Python and Java.

 ## Credits